 The Single Transferrable Voting System will be used to determine the outcome of the election.

-(iii) For election to multiple positions (i.e. National Representatives of the Executive Council):
+(iii) For election to multiple positions (i.e. National and International Member Representatives of the Executive Council):

 A manual counting process will be used.

 The total number of valid votes in favour of each candidate is counted.